Chapter 2 Cybersecurity and Reliable Websites

 Internet Safety

-Many people use the internet without considering the potential risks that might be present.
-From the internet connection used to the websites visited, it is important to take measures to protect your computer and your personal information from cybercriminals.
+Many people use the Internet without considering the potential risks that might be present.
+From the Internet connection used to the websites visited, it is important to take measures to protect your computer and your personal information from cybercriminals.

 Using Public Wi-Fi

 Using public Wi-Fi is common for many people.
-This type of internet connection must always be considered nonsecure.
+This type of Internet connection must always be considered nonsecure.
 A person should be cautious of what sites are opened and used when on public Wi-Fi.

-Cybercriminals can set up internet hotspots and name them so that people are misled.
+Cybercriminals can set up Internet hotspots and name them so that people are misled.
 For instance, at a local coffee shop, a cybercriminal sets up a hotspot and labels it with the company’s name.
 Unsuspecting customers who use the hotspot might send information that can be intercepted by cybercriminals.

-When using public Wi-Fi, a person should:
+When using public Wi-Fi, a person should do the following:

-• Verify the correct public wi-fi from the business.
+• Verify the correct public Wi-Fi from the business.

 • Remember the connection is unsecure and refrain from using any secure websites (e.g., a bank account).